LiHRaM/taint/README.md

 ## Setting up:

 We use compiler internals through `#![feature(rustc_private)]`.
+To use those compiler internals, we must use the nightly toolchain, with some additional components.
+These are all defined in the "rust-toolchain" file, and automatically recognised by cargo.

 To test that the binary correctly hooks into and runs the compiler, run the following command:
 ```